mpclemens/operation-codename/README.md

 # operation-codename
-Goofiness to make GA-derived project and releasenames
+Goofiness to make GA-derived project- and release-names